Managing Anxiety

 Anxiety can be overwhelming, completely debilitating, mildly problematic, or even adaptive and beneficial, depending on how you look at it.
 Some people are only anxious at certain times or situations, so it might come and go with some, yet be there constantly with others.

 Stress can be healthy and is often beneficial as we prepare for challenging situations.
 The physiological “stress response” helps us cope and adjust when we face threats.
 We would not survive without this system.
-Stress—this feeling of fear or alarm—can be beneficial when it motivates us to take positive action.
+Stress—this feeling of fear or alarm—is beneficial when it motivates us to take positive action.

-There are considerable differences in the intensity of dysregulation triggered in stressful situations and how well people reestablish a balanced nervous system.
 Anxiety builds when we are unable to bounce back or calm down after highly stressful events.
 It is a state of constant or high involuntary arousal of the autonomic nervous system.
 Anxiety is complicated when the individual attempts to consciously regulate their autonomic system, which is not under conscious control.
-This creates a conflict between the conscious and unconscious brain, which moves the person’s system further out of balance.
+This creates a conflict between the conscious and unconscious brain, which leads to conflict between the conscious brain and the body, and moves the person’s system further out of balance.

 In the words of Stephen Porges, author of Our Polvvagal World, How Safety and Trauma Change Us